abhiwand/atk/api-doc/src/main/resources/python/frame/histogram.rst

     A Histogram object containing the result set.
     It contains three attributes:

-    *   cutoffs |EM| array of type float
+array of type float : cutoffs
-        |EM| A list containing the edges of each bin.
-    *   hist |EM| array of type float
+    A list containing the edges of each bin. array of type float : hist
-        |EM| A list containing count of the weighted observations found in
+    A list containing count of the weighted observations found in each bin. array of type float : density
-        each bin.
-    *   density |EM| array of type float
-        |EM| A list containing a decimal containing the percentage of
-        observations found in the total set per bin.
+    A list containing a decimal containing the percentage of observations found in the total set per bin.

 Examples
 --------